 Its bold color in an often-dreary month is very welcome.
 The different colors of carnations allow you to send different messages with your gift.
 For instance, a pink carnation is a symbol of affection, while a bold red sends a message of love.

 The snowdrop is another birth flower that some associate with January.
 Unlike many flowers, this plant does better in colder climates.

 One of the first spring flowers to bloom, you’ll recognize them by their small white flowers that hang down like a drop.
 These beautiful perennials carry a meaning of hope that winter is ending and warmer weather is on the way.

 February: Violet or Primrose

-Are you surprised that the rose is not February’s flower?
+Are you surprised that the rose is not February’s birth month flower?
 With the major focus being on Valentine’s Day this month, you might have thought it would be.
 However, the real February flowers are the violet or the primrose.